StackVista/stackstate-docs/develop/reference/scripting/script-apis/async.md

 # Async - script API

-The Script API functions are executed asynchronously and instead of returning result directly they return a `promise` of result in the form of `AsyncScriptResult`.
+Some Script API functions are executed asynchronously and instead of returning result directly they return a `promise` of result in the form of `AsyncScriptResult`.
 The `Async` Script API offers functions to work with `AsyncScriptResult`

 ## Function `sequence`